 - List all land disturbing activities necessary to complete the proposed project in chronological order.
 Then list all practices needed to control erosion and sedimentation on the site.
-Combine the two lists in a logical order. - Ensure that any disturbed areas that are not permanently stabilized, and are not scheduled for any activity to take place for 30 days or more, are seeded (see Temporary Seeding) within 7 days of the disturbance.
-The state permit for construction sites require vegetative practices to be installed within 7 calendar days of the land disturbing activity. - The following table summarizes general scheduling considerations.
+Combine the two lists in a logical order. - Ensure that any disturbed areas that are not permanently stabilized, and are not scheduled for any activity to take place for 30 days or more, are seeded (see Temporary Seeding) within 7 days of the disturbance. - The following table summarizes general scheduling considerations.

-Construction Activity Schedule Consideration Construction access.
-Construction entrance, construction routes, equipment parking areas.
-First land-disturbing activity-stabilize bare areas immediately with gravel and temporary vegetation as construction takes place.
-Sediment traps and barriers.
-Sediment basins, sediment traps and sediment fences.
-Install principal basins after construction site is accessed.
-Install additional traps and barriers as needed during grading.
-Runoff control.
-Diversions, water bars, and outlet protection.
-Install key practices after principal sediment traps and before land grading.
-Install additional runoff-control measures during grading.
-Install downslope and perimeter controls before major land disturbing activities.
-Runoff conveyance system.
-Stabilize streambanks, storm drains, channels, inlet and outlet protection, slope drains.
-Where necessary, stabilize streambanks as early as possible.
-Install principal runoff conveyance with runoff-control measures.
-Install remainder of system after grading.
-Land clearing and grading.
-Site preparation, cutting, filling and grading, sediment basins, barriers, diversions, drains, surface roughening.
-Begin major clearing and grading after principal sediment and key runoff-control measures are installed.
-Clear borrow and disposal areas only as needed.
-Install additional control measures as grading progresses.
-Mark trees and buffer areas for preservation.
-Don't allow equipment or personnel within dripline of marked trees.
-Surface stabilization.
-Temporary and permanent seeding, mulching, sodding, riprap.
-Apply temporary or permanent stabilization measures immediately on all disturbed areas where work is delayed or complete.
-Building construction.
-Buildings, utilities, paving.
-Install necessary erosion and sedimentation control practices as work takes place.
-Landscaping and final stabilization.
-Last construction phase-stabilize all oper areas, including borrow and spoil areas.
-Topsoiling, trees and shrubs, permanent seeding, mulching, sodding, riprap.
-Last construction phase-stabilize all oper areas, including borrow and spoil areas.
-Remove and stabilize all temporary contr measures.
+Construction Activity Schedule Consideration

+Schedule Consideration

+First land-disturbing activity-stabilize

+bare areas immediately with gravel and

+temporary vegetation as construction

+takes place.

+Install principal basins after construction

+site is accessed.
+Install additional traps

+and barriers as needed during grading.

+Install key practices after principal

+sediment traps and before land grading.

+Install additional runoff-control measures

+during grading.

+Where necessary, stabilize streambanks as

+early as possible.
+Install principal runoff

+conveyance with runoff-control measures.

+Install remainder of system after grading,

+Begin major clearing and grading after

+principal sediment and key runoff-control

+measures are installed.
+Clear borrow and

+disposal areas only as needed.
+Install

+additional control measures as grading

+progresses.
+Mark trees and buffer areas

+for preservation.
+Don't allow equipment

+or personnel within dripline of marked

+trees.

+Apply temporary or permanent

+stabilization measures immediately on all

+disturbed areas where work is delayed or

+complete.

+Install necessary erosion and

+sedimentation control practices as work

+takes place.

+Last construction phase-stabilize all open

+areas, including borrow and spoil areas.

+Remove and stabilize all temporary

+control measures.